 Everything is running in unison and so fast that you could watch it for hours and not get bored.

 After you take a look at the production facility, you head back upstairs.
 You will learn a little more about the company and its history as you make your way back to the tasting room.

-The entire tour is around 1.5 hours.
-This includes around 45 minutes walking around the facility and about 45 minutes in the tasting room at the end.
+The entire tour is around 1 hour.
+This includes walking around the facility and time in the tasting room at the end.

 They do not run tours on holidays.

-They take reservations up to 6 months in advance and you can book your spots (and pay) online.
+They take reservations about 3 months in advance and you can book your spots (and pay) online.
 Click here to reserve your spot(s).

-It would be about a $20 cab ride from downtown SF.
-You can also use Uber, which would save you some money on the trip.
+It would be about a $25 cab ride from downtown SF.
+You can also use Uber or Lyft, which is usually about the same cost.

-Diego Rivera Frescos: You will find three frescos from the controversial artist Diego Rivera in San Francisco.
+You will find three frescos from the controversial artist Diego Rivera in San Francisco.
 All three are open to the public during certain times each week or month.
-Click here to find out more about this artist and where you will find his works in SF.

-More Hidden Gems: Find a list of my 25 favorite hidden gems.
+Find a list of my 25 favorite hidden gems.
 In addition to the three listed above, it also includes details on visiting the colorful Mission Murals, where to find the Octagon House, and tips to find several mosaic stairs around SF.
-Click here for the full list.